Pingumaniac/Pingumaniac/README.md

 ## 💡 Life Philosophy

 1. The wheel of compensation rotates like a Rectified Linear Unit (ReLU).
-Its rotation speed is initally really slow, but once it starts accelerating, it accelerates really fast.
-I will do what I think is the best all the time regardless of immediate returns.
+Its rotation speed is initially really slow, but once it starts accelerating, it accelerates really fast.
+I will always do what I think is the best regardless of immediate returns.
-2. Make other people feel comfortable when they talk to me and work with me.
+2. Make other people feel comfortable talking to and working with me.
-3. Minimise competition with other people and let my surrounding people succeed in their fields.
+3. Minimise competition with others and let my surrounding people succeed in their fields.
 My surrounding people's successes are my success.
 4. Treat everyone as my potential consumers.
-5. Differentiate when to step forward, when to stop, and when to strategically retreat.
+5. Differentiate when to step forward, when to stop, and when to retreat strategically .
 6. Admire Elon Musk and learn from him as much as possible, but behave differently from him.
-I will employ assymmetric strategies.
+I will employ asymmetric strategies.
 7. Large organisations need various types of people.
 Embrace diversity and their skills.
 8. There are no desperate situations.
 There are only desperate people.
-9. Always work in a standard that the world expects.
-The standard that the world expects is extremely high and it is my duty to always achieve it.
+9. Always work to a standard that the world expects.
+The standard that the world expects is extraordinarily high, and I must consistently achieve it.
-10. Be a visionaire.
-The world is large and there are a lot of things to do.
+10. Be a visionary.
+The world is large, and there are a lot of things to do.
-11. Be sensitive about how consumer behavior changes over time for various markets.
+11. Be sensitive about how consumer behaviour changes over time for various markets.
 12. Be sensitive about how the supply-side factors change over time for various markets.
-13. Ideas only worth high when they can be employed in real world and commercialised.
+13. Ideas are only worth high when they can be employed in the real-world and commercialised.

 <!---
 Pingumaniac/Pingumaniac is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.